fss1/ntp_checker/README.md

 The select syntax takes the usual now() with d for day w for week.

 CREATE USER god WITH PASSWORD 'keepcalmandcodequietly' WITH ALL PRIVILEGES
+Optionally, create a retention policy
+CREATE RETENTION POLICY timewatch_2years ON timewatch DURATION 104w REPLICATION 1
+Confimr retention is active with
+SHOW RETENTION POLICIES ON "timewatch" (there is always a default policy)

 For plotting purposes, the external reference servers become a single plot with the same name defined in $ref_server.